realrootboy/remote-control/README.md

-# mobile-websocket-gamepad
+# Remote Control
 A cross-platform remote control application that interacts with multimedia controllers, communicating with peripherals via websockets and virtual keys using Windows API.

 ## Server Setup